poseidon-framework/poseidon-framework.github.io/trident.md

 Merging genotype data across different data sources and file formats is tricky. `forge` is more verbose about potential issues, if the `--logMode` flag is set to `VerboseLog`.

+The `--onlyGeno` command specifies that only genotype data should be output, not an entire Poseidon package.

 #### Genoconvert command

 `genoconvert` converts the genotype data in a Poseidon package to a different file format.
 The respective entries in the POSEIDON.yml file are changed accordingly.